yifanzhu1592/Trinity-Digital-Logic-Design/README.md

 # Trinity-Digital-Logic-Design
-The programs I write in the course "Digital Logic Design" at Trinity
+This repository contains programs I write in the course "Digital Logic Design" at Trinity College Dublin